5 Healthier Movie Night Snacks

-Ever since I began my MBA program in May, schoolwork has consumed a lot of my free time on the weekends that I would normally spend with family or friends.
-As I start to develop more of a routine, I look for little ways to add balance to my life so that work and school aren’t my only focuses.
-From a beach day with one of my best friends to berry picking adventures in Ocoee, I still try to make time for myself to enjoy the world and everything it has to offer.
+As I start to develop more of a routine in grad school, I look for little ways to add balance to my life so that work and homework aren’t my only focuses.
+From beach days to berry picking adventures, I still make time for myself to enjoy the world.

-On the weekends when it’s harder to get out, there’s nothing better than a night in with the perfect movie, a warm blanket, and delicious snacks.
-Of course, when we think of movie-related snacks, we tend to think of super-buttery popcorn (admittedly a guilty pleasure of mine), giant soft drinks, and boxes of Junior Mints — all very high in calories and not particularly good for you.
-Luckily, I’ve mastered the art of selecting guilt-free movie night snacks that still pack a lot of flavor, and I’m excited to share those with you this week!
+When it’s harder to get out, there’s nothing better than a night in with the perfect movie, a warm blanket, and delicious snacks.
+Of course, when we think of movie-related snacks, we tend to think of super-buttery popcorn (admittedly a favorite of mine), giant soft drinks, and boxes of Junior Mints — none of which are particularly good for you in large doses.
+Luckily, I’ve mastered the art of selecting healthier movie night snacks that still pack a lot of flavor.
+I’m excited to share those with you!

 1. SkinnyPop Popcorn.